 - We have communicated with our members throughout to establish how Covid-19 has impacted their independence, mental health and access to amenities.

-- We have written to major supermarkets to establish how they will continue to support shoppers during this transitional period, and beyond.
+- We wrote to major supermarkets to establish how they will continue to support shoppers during this period.

 - We have created resources for our members to use to support their wellbeing during these uncertain times.